AndersDeath/diary2/000-current.md

 # 05 April - Freitag - Berlin - 563 Tag der Einwanderung - Warm Cloudy

 I was in the doctor office today.
 He gave me a paper for proctologist quite easy and quickly.
-Here in Germany it's impossible going to such doctors without approval from a terapist.
+Here in Germany it's impossible going to such doctors without approval from a therapist.
+So